jjsocool-dev/spark-map/lessons/Lesson-4-Default-Layers.md

 			"STL Buildings": buildingsLayer
 		};
 ```
-But - be sure to add a semicolon after the first item!
+But - be sure to add a comma after the first item!
 So it may look something like this...
 ```
 		var overlayMaps = {
 			"STL Buildings": buildingsLayer;